fuglaro/filet-cloud/README.md

 * 🗄 Download multiple files or folders in a zip.
 * 🚚 Move multiple files and folders.
 * 🗑 Delete files and folders.
-* 👤 Authentication via local SSH user account credentials.
+* 👤 Authentication via local SSH user account credentials, with optional support for 2FA.
+* 👥 Supports multiple user accounts.
 * 📱 Compatible with automatic phone data upload tools like Folder Sync Pro via the STFP/SSH service running on the same server.
 * 📱 Mobile friendly.
 * 🔐 Be in full control of your own private data.